-My blog post is going to be short and sweet today.
-I just heard that the criminal tax-evader Kent Hovind was released from prison this week.
-Then I caught wind that Jim Duggar (of 19 Kids and Counting) was with him.
+Criminal tax-evader Kent Hovind was released from prison this week.
+I caught wind that Jim Duggar (of 19 Kids and Counting) was with him.
 My only thought is, “How fitting.”
-Kent Hovind’s beliefs are so nuts that I […]
+Kent Hovind’s beliefs are so patently absurd that I don’t really know where to begin.
+And I would argue that Jim Duggar’s family is part […]

 I Googled “blanket training” tonight, and the 2nd result that came up was from the Duggar Family Blog.
 Scroll down a bit, and you will see the following tidbit about blanket training: